SQLGrillen/2018/README.md

-# 2018
-SQLGrillen 2018
+# SQLGrillen

-The repository for SQLGrillen 2018 speaker slides/content
+The repository for SQLGrillen speaker slides/content

-See https://sqlgrillen.de for more details
+See https://sqlgrillen.de for more details about what SQLGrillen is